UniMath/agda-unimath/src/foundation/universal-property-identity-types.lagda.md

     ↪ Σ (x : A), a ＝ x.
 ```

-In this composite, we used axiom L at the second step.
+In this composite, we used preunivalence at the second step.

 ```agda
 module _